How much traffic does a website need to make money? The answer depends on the different ways you monetize your traffic.

 While other bloggers get 100K, 200K or more, here I’ve been at 8K- and not even aware how terribly it had been going.
 Between home schooling kids and caring for an ill relative, things have just been wacky for me time-wise and my traffic shows it.

 At my blog’s peak, I still only got to around 37K pageviews.
-Still depressing, lol.
+Still pretty low by most standards.

 Anyway, the good news is that my income hasn’t suffered terribly because of my dwindling traffic.
-In fact, I’ve been able to maintain $3,000-$7,000 in online income for 2017.
+In fact, I’ve been able to maintain $3,000-$7,000 per month in online income.

 Well, that the topic of today’s chat.